 After researching HMOs for more than a decade, in 2010, Abbott scientists made a breakthrough and decided to focus their attention on the most abundant HMO, 2’-FL.
 Since then, Abbott has published 20 pre-clinical and clinical studies on 2’-FL HMO.

 In 2016, Abbott researchers compared the immune response of exclusively breastfed babies to that of babies who were exclusively fed formula with and without a structurally identical version of the 2’-FL HMO found in human milk.

 After six weeks, researchers discovered that five immune markers were nearly identical between babies who were breastfed and those who were fed Similac with 2’-FL HMO.

 The clinical study, published in the Journal of Nutrition, showed that infants fed Similac infant formula supplemented with 2’-FL HMO had the prebiotic in their blood and urine similar to breast fed infants and the same rate of growth as breastfed infants.

 “These are ground-breaking results because they show that babies fed the infant formula have an immune response more like breastfed infants,” Buck explains.
 “2’FL HMO helps support a baby’s immune system because it closes multiple gaps in immune function between formula-fed and breastfed babies.”

-Also in 2016, Abbott launched the first and only infant formula with 2’-FL human milk oligosaccharides in the US.
-Adding HMO to the formula makes it closer to breast milk than ever before.
+Abbott launched the first and only infant formula with 2’-FL HMO in the U.S. Adding HMO to the formula makes it closer to breast milk than ever before.

 A Healthy Gut